matthewmuscat/adnat-react/README.md

 Your solution should compile to a single HTML page, and a bundled JS file, you can use any build tools you’d like.
 [Webpack](https://webpack.js.org/) is not a bad choice.

 # Instructions
+1. Install concurrently: `pip install concurrently`
+2. `cd adnat-react`
-Launch application with: `concurrently "yarn backend:setup && yarn backend:start" "cd frontend && npm start"`
+3. Launch application concurrently with: `concurrently "yarn backend:setup && yarn backend:start" "cd frontend && npm start"`